1219–1221 Oak Street | Pricing & Liquidation Strategy

 No obvious deal-killer is visible in the materials reviewed for 1221.

-Why This Property Is Clean
+Why This Property Is Great

 Comparable Pricing Review for 1221 Oak Street